-As at As at 31 March 2019
+THE CONTRACT OF THE CONTRACT O As at As at

+31 March 2021 31 March 2020

-Retained earnings 31 Macin 2020 31 Watch 2019
+Retained earnings

-As per last balance sheet (117) (12)
+As per last balance sheet (82) (117)

-Total comprehensive income/ (loss) for the year 35 (105)
+Total comprehensive income for the year 625 35

-Closing balance (82) (117)
+Total 543 (82)

 (Rs in lakhs)

-As at As at
+As at 31 March 2021 As at 31 March 2020

-31 Macrh 2020 31 March 2019

 12 Non- current financial liability - borrowings

-Secured

-Term loan from Banks 3,758 -
+Secured Term loan from Banks 8,268 3,781

+Less: Current maturities of long term borrowings - (Refer note 18) (23)

-Total 3,758 -
+Total 8,268 3,758

-Nature of security and terms of repayments for long-term borrowings a) Union Bank of India
+Nature of security and terms of repayments for long-term borrowings Union Bank of India, Central Bank of India

-- (i) Pledge of 51% of the shareholding & first pari passu charge on all the Company's Immovable properties, including leashold rights, if any, both present and future, save and except Project Assets. - (ii) First pari passu charges on all tangible moveable assets including moveable plant & machineries, machinery spares, tools & accessories, furniture & fixture, vehicles and other movable assets both present & future, save and except Project Assets. - (iii) Lien over all accounts of the borrower, including the escrow accounts and sub accounts and all funds from time to time, deposited therein (save and except Company/ Surplus Sub-Account) - (iv) First charge in all intangible assets, if any including but not limited to, goodwill rights, undertaking intellectual property and uncalled capital present & future excluding the project assets. - (v) Charge/ assignment by way of security in: - all the right, title, interest, benefits, claims and demands whatsoever of the Borrower in the Project Agreements including Concession Agreement and EPC Contract.
+- (i) Pledge of 51% of the paid up and voting equity share capital of the Company & first mortgage and charge on all the Company's Immovable properties, including leashold rights, if any, both present and future, save and except Project Assets. - (ii) First mortgage and charge on all tangible moveable assets including moveable plant & machineries, machinery spares, tools & accessories, furniture & fixture, vehicles and other movable assets both present & future, save and except Project Assets. - (iii) a first charge over all accounts of the Company, including the escrow accounts and sub accounts. - (iv) First charge on all intangible assets, if any including but not limited to, goodwill rights, undertaking intellectual property and uncalled capital present & future excluding the project assets. - (v) Charge/ assignment by way of security in: - all the right, title, interest, benefits, claims and demands whatsoever of the Company in the Project Agreements including Concession Agreement and EPC Contract.

-the right, title and interest of the Borrower in, to and under all the Government Approvals.
+the right, title and interest of the Company in, to and under all the Government Approvals.

-all the right, title, interest, benefits, claims and demands whatsoever of the Borrower in the letter of credit, guarantee including contractor guarantees and liquidated damages and performance bond provided by any party to the Project Agreements; and all the right, title, interest, benefits, claims and demands whatsoever of the Borrower under all Insurance Contracts.
+all the right, title, interest, benefits, claims and demands whatsoever of the Company in the letter of credit, guarantee including contractor guarantees and liquidated damages and performance bond provided by any party to the Project Agreements; and all the right, title, interest, benefits, claims and demands whatsoever of the Company under all Insurance Contracts.

-ii) Repayment terms
+Repayment terms

-- a) Rate of interest: 1 year MCLR plus 0.80% p.a. - b) Term loan is repayable in 30 half yearly installments starting from 30 June 2022 and ending in 31 December 2036.
+- a) Rate of interest: 1 year MCLR plus 0.80% p.a. - b) Term loans are repayable in 30 half yearly installments starting from November 2022 and ending in May 2037.